oonkjbr/griddocs/source/Pages/Practices/parametric/parametric.rst

 About
 =====

-Pilot jobs are submitted to the Grid with a specific :ref:`Job Description Language <jdl>` type called ``Parametric``.
-A parametric job causes a set of jobs to be generated from one :abbr:`JDL (Job Description Language)` file.
+Pilot jobs are submitted to the Grid with a parametric job.
+A parametric job causes a set of jobs to be generated from one job.

 =======